 Image from Born to Roof

-When it comes to damage on your shingles, you’re going to have to get up your roof and check thoroughly before deciding whether or not you have significant damage.
-The tell-tale signs of hail damage to your shingles are cracking, bruising or missing pieces of your roof.
+When it comes to damage to your shingles, you’re going to have to get up your roof and check thoroughly before deciding whether or not you have significant damage.
+But getting up on the roof can bring with it many risks, so most shingle damage you should be able to see from the ground, and can be enough to get the ball rolling.
+The tell-tale signs of hail damage to your shingles are cracking, bruising, or missing pieces of your roof.

 Image from Roofing Life